Chandan-React/Javascript-and-React-Interview-questions/README.md

 20. What is Prop Type
 21. Protected Route
 22. JWT Tocken
-23. How to update parent component fromchild component
+23. How to update parent component to child component
 24. What is Virtual DOM
 25. What is React & Why you use it.